The Fitbit Inspire 3 makes the best fitness tracker even better | CNN Underscored

-Fitbit recently refreshed its line of popular fitness trackers and I’ve been testing the small but mighty Inspire 3, which now features a color display, 10-day battery life and sells for under $100.
-Not only is it affordable, but it’s also smaller and lighter weight than most smartwatches and many comparable fitness bands.
+Fitbit recently refreshed its line of popular fitness trackers, and I’ve been testing the small but mighty Inspire 3, which now features a color display and 10-day battery life and sells for under $100.
+Not only is it affordable, but it’s also smaller and lighter than most smartwatches and many comparable fitness bands.

 I’ve been walking around and working out with the Fitbit Inspire 3 for over a month, and despite some minor issues, I find that it tracks everything I need, including steps, distance, calories, heart rate, sleep and much more.
 Though it’s not a smartwatch, it’s crafty enough to deliver notifications from my phone via Bluetooth so I just can glance at my wrist to check a text or see who’s calling.